-While the quality of taxonomic analysis in Bight'08 relies heavily on the measures described above, quality control and assessment is also provided by the re-identification of 10% of the samples processed by each team of taxonomists.
-Re-identification will be conducted by a team other than that which originally analyzed the samples.
-Samples for re-identification are selected randomly from each team's assigned set of samples and randomly re-distributed to the other teams.
-The taxonomists conducting the re-identification do not have access to the original results.
+While the quality of taxonomic analysis in Bight '13 relies heavily on the measures described above, quality control and assessment is also provided by the re-identification of a random 10% of the samples processed by each team of taxonomists.
+Re-identification of all material other than that originally identified will be conducted by Los Angeles County Sanitation District (LACSD) taxonomists.
+Material originally identified by LACSD taxonomists will be reidentified by taxonomists from the City of San Diego.
+The taxonomists conducting the reidentification do not have access to the original results.
 The results of the re-analysis are compared to the original results and a standardized comparative report of discrepancies is prepared.
 The taxonomists responsible for the original and re-analytical results reconcile the discrepancies.
 In the process, errors made by the original taxonomists are classified and the number of each type of error recorded.
 Examples of errors are misidentifications, miscounts, overlooked specimens, or misapplication of counting rules.
 Errors are discriminated from discrepancies resulting from differences in levels of identification.
 For example, the discrepancy between a report of Photis sp and Photis lacia does not represent an error, but rather a decision by one taxonomist to identify the specimen only to genus level.
 This decision may be based on the taxonomist's judgment that the specimen's condition is too poor for species identification, or may reflect his or her lack of expertise in this particular group of organisms.
-In the latter case, the difference in treatment provides an indication where assistance from other taxonomists involved in the Bight'08 is needed.
-Nomenclature differences are also examples of discrepancies that are not classified as error.
+In the latter case, the difference in treatment provides an indication where assistance from other taxonomists involved in the Bight '13 is needed.
+Nomenclature differences are also examples of discrepancies that are not classified as error, but that still require corrective action.
 In addition to assessing analytical accuracy and the survey data quality relative to the MQOs, this process provides information for the SDR performed at the end of the survey as the last step in compiling a final survey data set.

-Based upon the results of data quality assessment previous Bight Surveys, an MQO of 10%, representing the maximum allowable deviation from the "true" value, has been established for number of taxa, total number of organisms, and identification accuracy.
+Based upon the results of data quality assessment previous Bight Surveys, an MQO of 90% accuracy has been established for number of taxa, total number of organisms, and identification accuracy.
 Accuracy is calculated as the percent error in the original results.
-Percent error will be calculated for three aspects of sample analysis; number of taxa discriminated (%Err#Tax), total organism count (%Err#Orgs), and identification accuracy (%ErrID).
+Percent error will be calculated for three aspects of sample analysis; number of taxa discriminated (richness), total organism count (abundance), and identification accuracy (taxonomic accuracy).